alexa/alexa-auto-sdk/CONTRIBUTING.md

-# Contributing Guidelines
+# Contribution Guidelines

-Thank you for your interest in contributing to our project.
-Whether it's a bug report, new feature, correction, or additional documentation, we greatly value feedback and contributions from our community.
+Thank you for your interest in contributing to Alexa Auto SDK.
+Whether it's a bug report, new feature request, documentation request, or a correction, we greatly value feedback and contributions from the developer community.

-Please read through this document before submitting any issues or pull requests to ensure we have all the necessary information to effectively respond to your bug report or contribution.
+Read the following guidelines before submitting any issues to ensure we have all the necessary information to respond to your request or contribution.

-## Reporting Bugs/Feature Requests
+## Report a bug or request a feature

-We are not using the GitHub issue tracker at this time.
-Read the section "[Reporting an issue](./NEED_HELP.md#reportinganissue)" in NEED_HELP for details about reporting issues.
+We do not use the GitHub issue tracker.
+See the [Need Help?](https://alexa.github.io/alexa-auto-sdk/docs/help) page of Auto SDK documentation for details about reporting issues.

-## Contributing via Pull Requests
+## Pull requests

-At this time we are **not** accepting any pull requests.
+At this time, we do **not** accept pull requests.
+If you want to contribute a code change, follow the same process used to report bugs and request features.

-## Code of Conduct

-This project has adopted the [Amazon Open Source Code of Conduct](https://aws.github.io/code-of-conduct).
-For more information see the [Code of Conduct FAQ](https://aws.github.io/code-of-conduct-faq) or contact opensource-codeofconduct@amazon.com with any additional questions or comments.

-## Security Issue Notifications
+## Report security issues

-If you discover a potential security issue in this project we ask that you notify AWS/Amazon Security via our [vulnerability reporting page](http://aws.amazon.com/security/vulnerability-reporting/).
-Please do **not** create a public github issue.
+If you discover a potential security issue in this project, we ask that you notify AWS/Amazon Security via our [vulnerability reporting page](http://aws.amazon.com/security/vulnerability-reporting/).
+Please do **not** create a public Github issue.

-## Licensing
+## License

-See the [LICENSE](./LICENSE) file for our project's licensing.
+See the [LICENSE](https://github.com/alexa/alexa-auto-sdk/blob/master/LICENSE) file for Auto SDK licensing.
 We will ask you to confirm the licensing of your contribution.

 We may ask you to sign a [Contributor License Agreement (CLA)](http://en.wikipedia.org/wiki/Contributor_License_Agreement) for larger changes.